mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

-Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, you have the ability to modify these specific constraints as follows:
+Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these constraints as follows:
 ```@example DCOptimalPowerFlow
 updateBranch!(system, analysis; label = "Branch 1", minDiffAngle = -1.7, maxDiffAngle = 1.7)
 nothing # hide